 For the last 20 years, Claire Oppert has also been a practising art therapist, working in particular with autistic young people and Alzheimer patients as well as in Palliative Care units.
 Holding a university diploma in Art Therapy at the Medical Faculty of Tours, France, she herself gives lectures at medical schools and universities on this subject.

 Focussing on the ties between art and medical care, Claire regularly publishes articles in numerous reviews and presents her studies at medical and art therapy congresses as well as international conferences worldwide (Paris, Geneva, Madrid, Prague, Montreal, Jerusalem, Tokyo).

 In 2013, she was the subject of Radio Télévision Suisse’s program «Violon Dingue».
 She has also appeared in numerous TV programmes on FR3, France 5, LCP (La Chaîne Parlementaire) as well as on Europe 1, France Inter and RTL radio channels.
 She is the author of several scientific publications on the global impact of music therapy in palliative care and a qualitative study on patients’ words.

 Since 2014, supported by the CEFAMA Association, the APICIL, and AGIPI sponsorship, Oppert has been coordinating a national clinical study entitled «Schubert Dressing» on the counter-stimulation of music during care in the Chronic Pain and Palliative Care Unit of the Sainte-Périne hospital, which has received widespread interest and coverage in both the French and international press.

-She is fluent in four languages (French, English, German and Russian) and is currently working on a book about her musical experience with autism, dementia, pain and end-of-life patients to be published in February 2020 by Éditions Denoël.
+She is fluent in four languages (French, English, German and Russian).
+She has written a book about her musical experience with autism, dementia, pain and end-of-life patients which was published with a great success in February 2020 by Éditions Denoël.